We offer free shipping for orders over $1000Learn More

 The space between the frame and the seat creates a lightness, which, combined with its organic shape and sublime detailing, creates a unique beauty.
 The chair is also extremely comfortable and thus appeals to all senses.

-The 45 Chair is manufactured in teak, oak or walnut and upholstered with fabric or leather.
+The 45 Chair is manufactured in teak, oak or Dark Walnut and upholstered with fabric or leather.

 Although he initially wanted to become an art historian, his father persuaded him to attend the Royal Danish Academy of Fine Arts School of Architecture.
 By 1934, he had a prestigious position with architect Vilhelm Lauritzen and was exploring the functionalism movement by creating clean, geometrical buildings like the broadcasting house Radiohuset, a pinnacle of Danish architecture that now houses the Royal Danish Academy of Music.